Anti-Jamming Precoding Against Disco Intelligent Reflecting Surfaces Based Fully-Passive Jamming Attacks: Introduction

 Considering the difficulty of illegitimate IRSs to acquire CSI, can jamming attacks be launched without either jamming power or LU CSI?
 An interesting fully-passive jammer (FPJ)~\cite{DIRSVT,DIRSTWC} has been proposed to launch jamming attacks on LUs with neither LU CSI nor jamming power, where an illegitimate IRS with random phase shifts, referred to as a ``disco" IRS (DIRS), is used to actively age the LUs' channels.
 This causes serious active channel aging (ACA) interference, which is a type of inter-user interference (IUI).
 Specifically, the DIRS controller in~\cite{DIRSVT} randomly generates a reflecting vector once during the \emph{reverse pilot transmission (RPT)} phase.
 Then, during the subsequent \emph{data transmission (DT)} phase, the DIRS controller randomly generates another reflecting vector.
 In~\cite{DIRSTWC}, the authors further illustrated that the DIRS-based ACA interference can also be introduced by turning off the illegitimate IRS during the \emph{RPT} phase and then randomly generating reflecting vectors multiple times during the \emph{DT} phase.
-It is worth noting that such a temporal DIRS-based FPJ must know when the \emph{RPT} phase ends and the \emph{DT} phase begins, which requires some synchronization.
+Such a temporal DIRS-based FPJ must know when the \emph{RPT} phase ends and the \emph{DT} phase begins, which requires some synchronization.
 These DIRS-based FPJs impose significant risks to PLS since they are difficult to detect due to their passive nature.
+It is worth noting that the adversarial IRSs studied in~\cite{DIRSVT,DIRSTWC} address a problem that is different from that in~\cite{AddR3}, where an adversarial IRS is employed to launch pilot contamination attacks to improve the eavesdropping capability of Eve.
+Moreover, these different RIS-based attack strategies are summarized in Table~\ref{tab1add}.

 In conventional wireless networks, classical anti-jamming approaches~\cite{AntiJammingSurv} such as spread spectrum and frequency-hopping techniques have been widely used to suppress jamming attacks.
 Spread spectrum refers to spreading the signal energy over a wider range of frequencies than the minimum required for transmission.
 In addition, frequency hopping is a technique used in spread spectrum communications in which the carrier frequency is rapidly changed in a pattern known to both the transmitter and receiver.
 However, classical anti-jamming approaches such as these can not be used against an FPJ since the source of the jamming attacks launched by the FPJs comes from the legitimate AP transmit signals themselves, which have the same characteristics (e.g., carrier frequency) as the transmit signals.